Senegal Results Show Large Win For Opponent Faye In Presidential Poll - UrduPoint

 It would be the first time since independence from France in 1960 that an opponent has won in the first round.

-Third-placed candidate Aliou Mamadou Dia won just 2.8 percent of the vote, according to figures read out at the Dakar court by the president of the national vote counting commission, Amady Diouf.
+Aliou Mamadou Dia, who came third out of 19 candidates officially on the list, won just 2.8 percent of the vote, according to figures read out at the Dakar court by the president of the national vote counting commission, Amady Diouf.

 While his victory in Sunday's vote was already clear after the publication of unofficial partial results, the margin of Faye's win was confirmed by the vote counting commission, which falls under the judiciary.

-The turnout of 61.30 percent was less than in 2019 when President Macky Sall won a second term in the first-round, but more than in 2012.
+The turnout of 61.30 percent was less than in 2019 when outgoing President Macky Sall won a second term in the first round, but more than in 2012.

-The announcement of the official provisional results seems to clear the way for a handover of power between outgoing President Macky Sall and his successor.
+The announcement of the official provisional results seems to clear the way for a handover of power between Sall and his successor.

 The political crisis triggered by Sall's last-minute postponement of the vote, and the subsequently rushed electoral timetable, cast doubt on whether the handover could take place before the incumbent's term officially ends on April 2.